 causes, and treatments of Neurodermatitis is available below.

 Neurodermatitis is characterized by an intense itch-scratch-itch cycle that is hard to break.
 In this cycle scratching does not relieve the itch and leads to increased inflammation, more intense itching, and harder scratching.

 It is generally very difficult to break the itch-scratch-itch cycle.
-Frequent and intense scratching can also result in ...more symptoms »
+Frequent and intense scratching can also result in thickening of the affected ...more symptoms »